TheMisterFish/Fabric_TwinSession/README.md

     - Available on modrinth: [TwinSessions - Modrinth](https://modrinth.com/mod/twinsession)

-## Download

-Currently, the mod is only available through GitHub Releases.
-We plan to add it to Modrinth in the near future.

 ## Goal

 The **Fabric TwinSession** mod enables players to connect to a Minecraft server multiple times using the same account.